The Following Blog Posts Contain Information Related To:

 Devore and her husband contend that the hospital staff violated doctor-patient confidentiality by handing the results of her drug test over to child protective services, then further defamed them by heavily implying that Devore flunked the drug test and needed to be watched.
 Moreover, the lawsuit points out that the drug test disclaimer instructed that results “are to be used only for medical purposes.
 Unconfirmed screening results must not be used for non-medical purposes (e.g. employment testing, legal testing).”

 Not only was Devore’s child’s birth marred by the accusations, but the couple was also saddled with a social worker for months after the baby’s birth.
-New parents being regularly checked up on by welfare services?
-The stress must have been unbearable.
 And the rotten cherry on top is that a Devore file now exists with Child Welfare Services.

 Contact A Medical Defamation Lawyer

-What do you think when you hear or read the word “privilege”?
-Do you picture a person with F.U. money?
-Or maybe visions of royal bodies dance in your head.
-Answers vary, but when it comes to law, privilege means that one party has a legal right to engage in a given action, and, as a result, cannot be held liable for said action.
-When it comes to dentist defamation lawsuits, privilege often dictates who wins and who loses.
+When it comes to the law, privilege means that one party has a legal right to engage in a given action, and, as a result, cannot be held liable for said action.
+When it comes to dentist defamation lawsuits, privilege can dictate who wins and who loses.

 First Things First, What is Dentist Defamation?

 Before we delve deeper into the legal concept of privilege, let’s first define defamation.
 In basic terms, defamation occurs when one party publicly lies about another party.
-In cases where a dentist is suing for slander or libel related to their professional capacities, the dentist most prove that:
+When a dentist sues for slander or libel, related to their professional capacities, the dentist must prove that:

 The defendant published — or publicly spoke — a false statement of fact;

-The false statement of fact was about the dentist doing the suing;
+The false statement of fact was about the dentist;

 Financial harm befell the dentist as a result of the statements under review.